 One aspect I have not tested, but I imagine could be an issue would be the cords that I recommend you use to tether the frame and screen to the ground.
 They probably aren’t going to be as weather-resistant as the actual PVC and vinyl, and chances they could fray and become damaged if exposed to sun and wet rainy weather.

 Another thing to consider is the wind.
 If you leave your Carl’s projector screen up, you don’t know how a gust of strong wind could affect it.
 Whilst it’s tethered and secured to the ground, very strong winds could damage it, so another reason there to take it down after use.

 So short-term if you are a little lazy then yes, you can leave it out in the wet and sun, but on a longer-term basis, I would definitely pack it away for your next outdoor movie night.
 My advice is to always store it away after every use though.
 But that’s just me!

 Does it Sway or Bend in the Wind?

 If it’s a windy day, then yes you will get some swaying, no matter how well you tether and secure it to the ground.
 But on most summer nights, there should be no problem.
 The key here is to watch the weather forecast leading up to the day of your backyard movie night.

 From my own personal experience, winds stronger than 25 miles per hour can present an issue.
 My advice would be to try and place it in a spot that is protected from prevailing winds and during assembly pull the screen as tight as possible inside the frame.

-If you follow my advice though, and always take it down after use, then I can’t see you needing to take drastic measures such as this though.
+If you follow my advice though and always take it down after use, then I can’t see you need to take drastic measures such as this though.